Macaulay2/Workshop-2023-Minneapolis/A1-Brouwer/README.md

 The other links may also be useful:
 - [Diagonalizing symmetric bilinear forms](https://www2.math.upenn.edu/~tbraz/notes/diagonalizing-forms.pdf), we could potentially use this to exploit sparsity in Gram matrices to more quickly diagonalize forms.
 The Gram matrices attached to A1-degrees often have this sort of structure, so it would be highly useful.
 - [Localization as quotients](https://machineappreciation.wordpress.com/2022/04/15/localizations-as-quotients/), a blog post about normal bases and saturation.

+# Completed
+:white_check_mark: Made `GrothendieckWittClass` type with a constructor out of a matrix over a field, with `isWellDefined` boolean asking whether it defines a symmetric bilinear form over a field of characteristic not equal to 2.

+:white_check_mark: Made `gwAdd` and `gwMultiply` methods for adding and multiplying classes in GW

+:white_check_mark: Made `diagonalize` method for diagonalizing symmetric bilinear forms

+# In progress

+:small_orange_diamond: `wittDecomp` algorithm for detecting the Witt class of a symmetric bilinear form

+:small_orange_diamond: Refined algorithms for quickly diagonalizing sparse matrices (see `easyUpperTriangular`)

+# Still to do

+:small_red_triangle: Implement A1-Brouwer degrees into Macaulay2